jeremygradisher/resources/cool-websites.md

 https://www.synthesia.io/ - AI video generation platform - create an AI version of yourself to read out your blog posts. $30 per month.
 Pretty pricey.

-https://www.stan.store/ - Turn your followers into paying customers by selling digital products and services you know your audience will love.
-Join the #StanFam to grow your Creator Business today!

 https://www.loom.com/ - Loom is a new kind of work communication tool that helps you get your message across through instantly shareable video.

-https://gumroad.com/ - Sell your work, your way.
-Run your own creator business full-time or just on the side.
-Sell digital products, physical goods and subscriptions all from one place.

 https://answersocrates.com/ - Answersocrates is a powerful research, content and question tool that will help you discover exactly what people are searching for in the search engines.